Loading

 • perverts the course of justice

-• results in waste of public funds or property
+• results in wastage of public funds or property

 • is an abuse of public trust

-• unreasonably endangers health and safety or endangers the environment
+• unreasonably results in a danger to health and safety or the environment

 Making a public interest disclosure

-To lodge a disclosure or make an enquiry regarding the Departments PIDs please contact an authorised officer.
+To lodge a disclosure or make an enquiry regarding the Department’s PID process, contact an AO on the contact details below.

 Telephone: